robb-j/ocelot/README.md

   - id: list
     method: get
     url: /wizards
-    info: Finds as many wizards, sorted by hat size
+    info: Finds all of the wizards, sorted by hat size

   - id: create
     method: post